Kai & the Blue Polar Bear

 “Did you see that?
 She was the winner, and she liked my drawing!
 That must mean I’m doing something right!”

 As the morning moved on, Kai would count how many people he spoke to.
 His list included other winners, the managing director of ROM Biodiversity David Ireland, Ornithology Technician Mark Peck, photographers Vincent Luk and Stacy Lee Kerr, as well as general Museum visitors and the parents of his classmates.
 After an hour in the Schad Gallery of Biodiversity, Kai had spoken with 33 people.

 “That was fun, but I’m tired now!”

-Over the last 5 years Kai had grown and taken part in just about every camp group a child can enroll in at the ROM.
-He’s made bottle rockets, ceramic castles, canvas masterpieces; he’s touched dinosaur poo, billion year-old meteorites and more.
+Over the last five years, Kai had grown and taken part in just about every camp group a child can enroll in at the ROM.
+He’s made bottle rockets, ceramic castles, canvas masterpieces; he’s touched dinosaur poo, billion-year-old meteorites and more.
 Every Saturday he’s explored classrooms full of mummies, tigers and knights.
 His teachers have been practising artists, archaeologists, and most importantly, talented educators.
-His counsellors used to tie his shoe laces, and now they help him practise the finer points of shading.
+His counsellors used to tie his shoelaces, and now they help him practise the finer points of shading.

 But what’s been Kai’s favourite moment?

 “I’m not sure.
 My blue polar bear was pretty good though.”